St. Ludger's Abbey

 Practical Information

-When visiting St. Ludger’s Abbey, it is advisable to wear comfortable clothing and footwear, as you may wish to explore the grounds and surrounding areas.
-Depending on the season, consider bringing a light jacket or umbrella, as weather conditions can vary.
+When visiting St. Ludger’s Abbey, it is advisable to wear comfortable clothing and footwear, as you may spend a considerable amount of time walking and exploring.
+Depending on the season, layers may be necessary to accommodate changing weather conditions.

 Frequently Asked Questions